Scalable Reactive Atomistic Dynamics with GAIA: Reproducing prototypical surface reactions: Pt--CO --H O

 \section{Reproducing prototypical surface reactions: Pt--CO$_x$--H$_2$O}

-Beyond the benchmark evaluation of static energy and force predictions of MLIPs, we further examine their ability to reproduce dynamical interfacial processes through MD simulations of CO and CO$_2$ adsorption on Pt(111) in aqueous solution~\cite{LHI18, ZKCW19, SYLZ20, GS22}.
-In this evaluation, the SevenNet model~\cite{PKHH24_m} trained on the Titan25(G+I) dataset, termed SNet-T25, is compared with UMA~\cite{WDFG25_m}, a massive model jointly trained on five large-scale MLIP datasets (OC20, ODAC, OMat, OMol, and OMC).
+Alongside the benchmark evaluation of static energies and forces, we further assess how well MLIPs reproduce interfacial dynamics through MD simulations of CO and CO$_2$ adsorption on Pt(111) in aqueous solution~\cite{LHI18, ZKCW19, SYLZ20, GS22}.
+In these evaluations, the SevenNet model~\cite{PKHH24} trained on the Titan25(G+I) dataset, termed SNet-T25, is compared with UMA~\cite{WDFG25}, a massive model jointly trained on five large-scale MLIP datasets (OC20, ODAC, OMat, OMol, and OMC).
 The details of the simulation setups and the models are described in Methods~\ref{method:ptcox}.
-As shown in Fig.~\ref{fig:fig3}d, four models including SNet-T25, consistently reproduced the Pt--CO adsorption distance ($\sim$1.4\,\AA), in close agreement with DFT.
-In contrast, UMA-OMol and -OMC, which were specialized for molecular data, failed to capture the stability of the Pt surface.
-For the CO$_2$ adsorption case, only SNet-T25 maintained the molecules close to the Pt surface ($\sim$3.4\,\AA\,), whereas the UMA variants showed large fluctuations, indicative of repulsive interactions (Fig.~\ref{fig:fig3}e).
-We also performed DFT calculations on reduced CO$_2$--Pt systems, which provided the distance values consistent with SNet-T25.
-Overall, the results demonstrate that Titan25 leads to accurate representation of both the CO and CO$_2$ adsorption, outperforming the five-dataset collection.
-This highlights the ability of Titan25-trained MLIPs to reproduce realistic interfacial dynamics with near-ab initio fidelity, capturing the intricate behavior of molecules at solid-liquid boundaries under chemically complex environments, despite SNet-T25 being markedly smaller in model size and trained on considerably less data than UMA.
+As shown in Fig.~\ref{fig:fig3}d, SNet-T25 and the three UMA variants (UMA-OC20, -ODAC, and -OMat) consistently reproduced the Pt--CO adsorption distance ($\sim$1.4\,\AA), in close agreement with DFT ($\sim$1.45\,\AA).
+In contrast, UMA-OMol and -OMC, which are specialized for molecular data, exhibited instabilities in the Pt surface structure.
+For the CO$_2$ adsorption case, only SNet-T25 maintained the molecules close to the Pt surface ($\sim$3.4\,\AA), whereas the UMA variants showed large fluctuations, indicative of repulsive interactions (Fig.~\ref{fig:fig3}e).
+We also performed DFT calculations on reduced Pt--CO$_2$ systems (Methods~\ref{method:ptcox}), which provided distance values consistent with those predicted by SNet-T25.
+Overall, the results demonstrate that SNet-T25 leads to accurate representation of both CO and CO$_2$ adsorption, outperforming UMA on this aqueous interface.
+This highlights the ability of Titan25-trained MLIPs to reproduce realistic interfacial dynamics with near-ab initio fidelity, capturing the intricate behavior of molecules at solid--liquid boundaries in chemically complex environments, even though SNet-T25 is markedly smaller in model size and is trained on considerably less data than UMA.